 Termination for Disability or Death.
-In the event Mr. Continenza's employment is terminated due to his disability or death, he or his estate, as applicable, would be eligible to receive (less applicable withholding and deduction) his accrued compensation, earned but unpaid annual incentive awards for the fiscal year ending immediately prior to the year of the termination, an amount equal to the annual incentive in respect of the fiscal year in which the termination occurs, pro-rated based upon the number of days from the beginning of such fiscal year through the date of termination, and accelerated vesting of the next tranche of unvested RSUs.
-All unvested portions of remaining RSUs would be forfeited.
+In the event Mr. Continenza's employment is terminated due to his disability or death, he or his estate, as applicable, would be eligible to receive (less applicable withholding and deduction) his accrued compensation, earned but unpaid annual incentive awards for the fiscal year ending immediately prior to the year of the termination, an amount equal to the annual incentive in respect of the fiscal year in which the termination occurs, pro-rated based upon the number of days from the beginning of such fiscal year through the date of termination, and accelerated vesting of unvested RSUs.
+All unvested portions of other equity-based awards would be forfeited.